We represent national interests across agriculture, water and the environment.

-- Minister for Agriculture, Drought and Emergency Management—The Hon David Littleproud MP
+- Minister for Agriculture and Northern Australia—The Hon David Littleproud MP

 - Minister for the Environment—The Hon Sussan Ley MP

-- Minister for Resources, Water and Northern Australia – The Hon Keith Pitt MP
+- Minister for Resources and Water – The Hon Keith Pitt MP

 - Assistant Minister for Forestry and Fisheries—Senator the Hon Jonathon Duniam